 Applying for a passport or ID card at Schiphol

-If you live abroad and want to apply for a passport or ID card at Schiphol Airport, you can make an appointment to go to the Schiphol passport desk.
+If you live abroad and want to apply for a passport or ID card at Schiphol Airport, you can make an appointment to go to the passport desk of the municipality of Haarlemmermeer at Schiphol in Arrival Hall 2.

-You can make an appointment for the Schiphol passport desk using the online appointment system (in Dutch) of the municipality of Haarlemmermeer.
+You can make an appointment for the passport desk at Schiphol using the online appointment system (in Dutch) of the municipality of Haarlemmermeer.
 If you are applying for more than one passport or ID card, please make a separate appointment for each passport or ID card you want to apply for.
-The passport desk is open every day of the year from 9:00 to 16:30.
+The appointment wait time is approximately 3 to 4 weeks.

 What should you bring with you?